Katarzyna-Frydrych/Udacity_bikeshare/README.md

 program to Bikeshare analyzing

 ### Description
-The program can be used to Displays statistics on the most frequent times of travel or to Displays statistics on the total and average trip duration.
+The program can be used to display statistics on the most frequent times of travel or to display statistics on the total and average trip duration.

 ### Files used
 chicago.csv